chrisgrieser/quadro-example-vault/Data/Verge Article A.md

 In 2020, Apple pulled Epic’s developer account after the company began using its own in-app payment option [in the iOS version of *Fortnite*](https://www.theverge.com/2020/8/13/21366438/apple-fortnite-ios-app-store-violations-epic-payments), sparking [a lengthy legal battle](https://www.theverge.com/2021/9/12/22667694/epic-v-apple-trial-fortnite-judge-yvonne-gonzalez-rogers-final-ruling-injunction-breakdown) over whether Apple’s behavior was anticompetitive.
 But even after the trial ended, and neither company emerged a clear winner, [Apple still refused](https://www.theverge.com/2021/9/22/22687968/fortnite-ios-epic-apple-appeal-verdict-antitrust) to reinstate Epic’s developer account.

-Things are changing now that the EU has implemented the Digital Markets Act (DMA).
-The new rules force Apple to open up its iOS ecosystem to third-party app stores in the EU.
-Epic Games says it plans to open its iOS storefront in the EU this year.
+Things are changing now that the EU has implemented the Digital Markets Act (DMA). ==The new rules force Apple to open up its iOS ecosystem to third-party app stores in the EU.== Epic Games says it plans to open its iOS storefront in the EU this year. [[app store]] ^id-958998

 “I’ll be the first to acknowledge a good faith move by Apple amidst our cataclysmic antitrust battle, in granting Epic Games Sweden AB a developer account for operating Epic Games Store and Fortnite in Europe under the Digital Markets Act,” Sweeney says in a post on X.